Coronary artery disease

 African-Americans have the highest risk of heart disease, due in part due to higher rates of severe high blood pressure, diabetes, and obesity.

-Alcohol.
-Moderate alcohol consumption (one or two drinks a day; 5 ounces wine, 12 ounces beer, or 1.5 ounces hard liquor is one drink) can help boost HDL "good" cholesterol levels.
+Moderate alcohol consumption (less than one or two drinks a day for men, less than one drink a day for women; one drink is 5 ounces or 150 mL wine, 12 ounces or 360 mL beer, or 1.5 ounces or 45 mL hard liquor) can help boost HDL "good" cholesterol levels.
 Alcohol may also prevent blood clots and inflammation.
 By contrast, heavy drinking harms the heart.
 In fact, heart disease is the leading cause of death in alcoholics.
+That is why despite possible benefits doctors generally do not prescribe or advise people who do not already drink alcohol to do so, rather they report the association of moderate consumption and benefits.

 Risk Factors with Unclear Roles